trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/workspaces/Create-categories.md

 7. Review the guidelines, select the checkbox if your file has headers as the first row, and click **Upload File**.

 {% include info.html %}
 Each time you upload a list of categories, it will override your previous list.
-To avoid losing categories, update your current spreadsheet and re-import it into Ieatta.
+To avoid losing categories, update your current spreadsheet and re-import it into Expensify.
 {% include end-info.html %}

 # Add subcategories